pyk595/tp/docs/DeveloperGuide.md

 <img src="images/DocumentedDateClassDiagram.png" width="450" />

+##### Documented Date

+`DocumentedDate` objects have the following characteristics:
+* A `DocumentedDate` object has a private `LocalDate` member to allow the application to easily display a formatted date.
+* A `DateTimeFormatter` constant is included as a member so that developers can tweak how the formatted date is shown to the users.

+##### Documented Date Child Classes

 Despite inheriting from the `DocumentedDate` parent class, these 3 “date” type objects have different behaviours.
 A `BirthDate` object needs to be recurring, to check if the person’s birthday is occurring on the same day despite being saved in a past year.
 A `RecentDate` needs to be a date that occurs in the past, and a `ReminderDate` needs to be